 - A great watchdog because of loyalty to family

-- No need for lots of exercise, good apartment dog
+- No need for lots of exercises, good apartment dog

 - Not a barker